Preparation for BA

 Preparation to BA is designed to prepare International Students applying for a UAL undergraduate course.
 Students will familiarise themselves with life in London during the six week course, participating in studio based projects and research trips to some of the capital's world famous museums and galleries.
-Regular group discussions and tutorials will build on communication skills and English language sessions will support and prepare students for study in further education in art and design.
+Regular group discussions and tutorials will build on communication skills and will support and prepare students for study in further education in art and design.

 To build upon an applicants’ technical skills through developing their contextual understanding of their chosen degree

 To analyse the critical factors and key ideas influencing contemporary art, design and communication